Examples for the standard conjecture of Hodge type: Abelian varieties of Weil--Tate type

 \section{Abelian varieties of Weil--Tate type}

 A crucial input for \Cref{main_result} is \Cref{thm_ancona} in which a condition of \textit{rank $2$} is needed.
 In this section, we will explain some concrete consequences of this condition.
 In particular, it will justify why we only have new examples for simple abelian varieties in \textit{even dimension}. \begin{definition}[Mildly exotic abelian varieties] Let $A$ be a geometrically simple abelian variety over a finite field, of dimension $g$.
-Let $L$ a CM-field of degree $2g$ such that $A$ has CM by $L$.
-We say $A$ is \textit{mildly exotic} if \begin{enumerate} \item There are exotic classes in the cohomology of $A$ (i.e there is an exotic direct summand in the decomposition of \Cref{motive_decomposition}). \item Any direct summand of the form $M_{\langle I \rangle}$ of $\mathfrak h^{2i}(\mathcal A)$ which is an exotic submotive of $\frk h (A)$ is of rank smaller than $2$. \end{enumerate} \end{definition}
+We say $A$ is \textit{mildly exotic} if there exists $L$ a CM-field of degree $2g$ such that $A$ has CM by $L$ and \begin{enumerate} \item There are exotic classes in the cohomology of $A$ (i.e there is an exotic direct summand in the decomposition of \Cref{motive_decomposition}). \item Any direct summand of the form $M_{\langle I \rangle}$ of $\mathfrak h^{2i}(A)$ which is an exotic submotive of $\frk h (A)$ is of rank at most $2$. \end{enumerate} We will say that a simple abelian variety $A/ \Fpbar$ is mildy exotic if it has a model $A_0$ over a finite field $k_0$ which is mildly exotic in the previous sense. \end{definition} \begin{remark} An exotic submotive $M_{\langle I \rangle}$ of $\mathfrak h^{2i}(A)$ cannot be of rank $1$.
+Indeed by \Cref{rmk-rank-eigvalues}, its rank is the size of $\langle I \rangle$.
+This size can only be $1$ if $I = \emptyset$ or if $I = \{1, \dots, 2g\}$, and in these cases $M_{\langle I \rangle}$ isn't exotic by \Cref{exoset_exomot}.